The transfer must be handled by a registrar, and both the current and the new subscriber must consent to the transfer.

 Is it OK to lend or rent your domain name to others?

 It is possible to borrow or rent a domain name from others, whether they be private individuals, other businesses or professional agents offering this type of service.
-However, there is a certain amount of risk involved with this type of arrangement, both for the domain name holder and for the other party.
-The holder will always be the one who is responsible for and in control of the domain name, and holders will therefore have the power to cancel the subscription or transfer it to others.
-On the other hand, the holder is also the one who may be held liable if the domain name is used for illegal activity.
+However, there is a certain amount of risk involved with this type of arrangement, both for the domain name subscriber and for the other party.
+The subscriber will always be the one who is responsible for and in control of the domain name, and they will therefore have the power to cancel the subscription or transfer the domain name to a new subscriber.
+On the other hand, the subscriber is also the one who may be held liable if the domain name is used for illegal activity.